liberland/Constitution/Constitution.md

 ### Art.
 100
 ### Jubilee Constitutional Convention

+§ 1

+The Congress may motion to propose a Constitutional Convention by a ⅔ majority.
+Where this proposal is seconded by the Senate and the President, the motion becomes a regular Constitutional Amendment referendum.

+§ 2

-1) A Constitutional Convention shall take place after the passing of 112 Election Terms following the Election Term in which the Constitution is adopted.
+A Constitutional Convention shall commence in the Election Term following the Election Term in which the Constitutional Convention proposal is adopted.

-2) The Constitutional Convention shall have the power to propose Constitutional Amendments freely and without any restrictions, including and not limited to changing or repealing the fundamental principles enshrined in Book 1, increasing State power in Book 2, or repealing or narrowing down the basic rights in the Bill of Rights.
+§ 3

+1) Upon adopting the Constitutional Convention proposal, the Government, the Senate and the President shall without delay propose at least seven delegates, henceforth the “Delegate Proposal”.
+The people shall vote on these delegates in a Referendum.
+All delegates shall have an equal voice in a Constitutional Convention.

+2) Where the Delegate Proposal is not accepted, the Government, the Senate and the President shall without delay propose another set of delegates and so can any Citizen.
+Where no Delegate Proposal is adopted within the span of four consecutive Election Terms, it will be as if the Constitutional Convention took place without any Constitutional Amendments being adopted.

+§ 4

+The Constitutional Convention shall be solely empowered to propose Constitutional Amendments for adoption or rejection in a regular Constitutional Amendment Referendum, but it may prepare Constitutional Amendments to any Book and regarding any topic, including the changing of the basic principle of Liberland.
+The Constitutional Convention shall function for up to eight consecutive Election Terms after the Election Term in which the Delegate Proposal is accepted.

 Section 2
 ---------